-The Preferred Units are convertible, at the option of the holder, into common units in accordance with the terms of our Second Amended and Restated Agreement of Limited Partnership (the "Partnership Agreement") as follows: one third on or after April 2, 2021, two thirds on or after April 2, 2022, and 100% on or after April 2, 2023.
+As of April 2, 2023, 100% of the Preferred Units are convertible, at the option of the holder, into common units in accordance with the terms of our Second Amended and Restated Agreement of Limited Partnership (the "Partnership Agreement").
 The conversion rate for the Preferred Units is the quotient of (i) the sum of (a) \$1,000, plus (b) any unpaid cash distributions on the applicable Preferred Unit, divided by (ii) \$20.0115 for each Preferred Unit.
+As of December 31, 2023, the Preferred Units are convertible into a maximum number of 24,985,633 common units, assuming there are no unpaid cash distributions on the Preferred Units.